anil-dewani/personal-website/personal-website/content/blog/top-tools-to-self-host-on-your-server.md

 ---
-title: "Tools which i self-host on my server"
+title: "Tools which I self-host on my server"
 summary: "I admire the process of self-hosting open source tools on my own server and being in total control of my own data.
-This also becomes a learning process as i have to maintain various different types of code-base on my server"
+This also becomes a learning process as I have to maintain various different types of code-base on my server"
 cover_photo: "/rectangle/self-hosted.jpg"
 read_time: "12 min"
 ---